You want to become a...

 Between two and five years since authorisation

-If it has been less than five years since the vaccinator completed an authorised vaccinator course the vaccinator must complete the pharmacist vaccinator update course and complete an additional clinical assessment (each assessment includes two supervised vaccination events).
+If it has been less than five years since the vaccinator completed an authorised vaccinator course the vaccinator must complete the vaccinator update course and complete an additional clinical assessment (each assessment includes two supervised vaccination events).

 Authorisation expires fully after five years